 As practitioners of medicine, psychiatrists must be aware of the ethical implications of being a physician, and of the specific ethical demands of the specialty of psychiatry.
 As members of society, psychiatrists must advocate for fair and equal treatment of the mentally ill, for social justice and equity for all.

-In this spirit, the WPA has developed ethical guidelines for psychiatric practice (such as the Madrid Declaration) and position statements on topics relevant to psychiatric practice and the role of psychiatrists.
+In this spirit, the WPA has developed ethical guidelines for psychiatric practice (such as the WPA Code of Ethics) and position statements on topics relevant to psychiatric practice and the role of psychiatrists.

 The WPA produces three types of documents:

 Technical documents - produced by WPA Sections, Task-forces, WPA or other working groups or by individuals

 Position statements - prepared by the WPA Executive Committee.
 These usually present the views of the WPA on public health and social matters relevant to mental health, as well as the functioning of the WPA.

 Policy statements - such as the Code of Conduct for WPA Officers.